-When shooting sports, avoid the automatic settings on your camera.
-Try to use the sports option that most entry level DSLR’s provide; or if you are feeling brave you can experiment with manual settings.
-Here, you can adjust the shutter speed, the aperture and the ISO yourself.
-It’s not difficult to do you just need to take some time and learn about these different elements of photography.
+With manual, you can adjust the shutter speed, the aperture and the ISO yourself.
+It’s not difficult to do, you just need to take some time and learn about these different elements of photography.

-For more on manual settings, take a look at this article.
+For more on manual settings, take a look at this cheatsheet for beginners.

 Other useful settings

-Focus Mode – Your camera has different types of focus functions.
-DSLR cameras offer photographers a variety of different options for focus controls.
-On Canon cameras, these modes are called…
+Focus Mode – DSLR cameras offer photographers a variety of ways to focus.
+On Canon cameras, these modes are called: